How to conduct ICOs and STOs that conform to US SEC securities regulations;

 - No cap on how much capital can be raised.

-- Only accredited US investors are allowed to invest, non-US investors are not required to be accredited via Reg S. We do the investor KYC and AML as an automatic part of our process.
+- Only accredited US investors are allowed to invest, non-US investors are not required to be accredited via Reg S. We do investor AML checks as an automatic part of our process.

 - The offering company has to take reasonable steps to verify that its Reg D investors are accredited.
 The Accreditation Verifications and AML checks are done by Manhattan Street Capital as an automatic part of our investment process.

-- The Reg D Form D must be filed with the SEC, but this is a simple notification filing, not a lengthy process - a few days to file, no SEC approval involved.
+- The Reg D Form D must be filed with the SEC, but this is a simple notification filing, not a lengthy process - a few days to file, no SEC qualificationl involved.

 - The Tokens bought by investors are not liquid and can only be sold to accredited investors after the one year holding period has passed, unless a liquidity event such as an IPO or a Reg A+ occurs.
 These restrictions should be built into the smart contract.

 Pairing the Reg D with a Reg S for non-US investors is a good way to cover all markets.